 1. Don’t sip on an empty stomach.
 “Drinking your coffee with or after breakfast will slow its absorption in your GI system,” Pasquariello says, which can help lower the potential for discomfort.
 You can also rely on some of the best foods for sensitive stomachs that can help prep and prime your tummy for a cup of joe.

 2. Choose the right roast and brewing method.
 Pasquariello says that dark roast beans are less acidic than lighter varieties, thus making the former more suitable for people who experience digestive issues.
 “Making espresso will also result in a less acidic final cup than regular coffee beans, as will brewing your beans with cold water for cold brew,” she shares.

 4. Buy high-quality coffee beans.
 Using quality, fresh-roasted coffee beans can make a significant difference both in terms of flavor and in keeping any unfortunate digestive distress at bay.
-If you're on the hunt for fresh beans, look no further than the top-notch offerings from Grounds & Hounds Coffee Co.'s.
-In addition to making high-quality coffee, the brand is working with The Sato Project, a nonprofit dedicated to rescuing abused and abandoned dogs from Puerto Rico, as their Rescue Roast program partner during this month.
-This means that during the duration of October, Grounds & Hounds will be donating 100 percent of their profits from the sale of their Rescue Roast blend to The Sato Project in order to help them with their animal rescue efforts on the ground in Puerto Rico following the devastating impact of Hurricane Fiona in mid-September.
+If you're on the hunt for fresh beans, look no further than the top-notch offerings from Grounds & Hounds Coffee Co.
+In addition to making high-quality coffee, the brand is working with I Stand With My Pack, an LA-based non-profit organization that works locally and internationally to save the lives of animals and prevent suffering and cruelty as their Rescue Roast program partner from mid-September through October.
+This means that during the duration of their partnership, Grounds & Hounds will be donating 100 percent of their profits from the sale of their Rescue Roast blend to I Stand With My Pack's Bully Booster Program in order to rescue and rehabilitate Bully Breed dogs which are sadly the dogs that need saving the most due to misconceptions and stereotypes.